-Of the neglected lineages of insect pollinators, weevils (Coleoptera: Curculionoidea) are probably the biggest oversight.
+Among the neglected insect lineages involved in BSPM, the weevils (Coleoptera: Curculionoidea) are probably the most overlooked.
 Weevils contain over 62,000 described species and a colossal amount of unknown diversity (Oberprieler et al. 2007).
 This clade of beetle is exclusively phytophagous and is the most speciose lineage of phytophagous insects, usually only depicted as antagonistic to plants (Anderson 1995).
 Indeed, brood-site pollination by weevils is generally considered anecdotal and is often overlooked in reviews on brood-site pollination (Dufaÿ et al. 2003; Hembry & Althoff 2016; Toon et al. 2020).
 Weevils are not even mentioned as one of the most relevant groups of beetle pollinators in some studies (e.g., Kevan & Baker 1983; Wardhaugh 2015; IPBES 2016).
-However, in recent decades, a number of plant-weevil relationships involving brood-site pollination have been progressively documented and described in detail (Franz & Valente 2005, Caldara et al. 2014; Nunes et al. 2018; de Medeiros et al. 2019; Saunders 2020; Toon et al. 2020).
-Moreover, recent phytocentric studies on tropical pollinators have recovered weevils as one of the most important pollinator groups (Krimse & Chaboo 2020; Paz et al. 2021).
+However, in recent decades, a number of plant-weevil interactions involving brood-site pollination have been progressively documented and described in detail (Franz & Valente 2005, Caldara et al. 2014; Nunes et al. 2018; de Medeiros et al. 2019; Saunders 2020; Toon et al. 2020).
+Moreover, recent plant-focused studies on tropical pollinators have recovered weevils as one of the most important pollinator groups (Krimse & Chaboo 2020; Paz et al. 2021).
 Taken altogether, all these studies suggest that these associations may be more widespread than previously thought (Caldara et al. 2014); it also contradicts the common view that weevils are not pollinators, and suggests that much of the global insect pollinator diversity is currently left unnoticed.
-For example, the combined species diversity of the three weevil families containing pollinator lineages (ca. 350, 4400 and 51,000 species, for Belidae, Brentidae and Curculionidae, respectively; Marvaldi & Ferrer 2014; Oberprieler 2014a, 2014b) is at least twice as large as the diversity of bees (ca. 20,000 species; Zattara & Aizen 2021), which are usually considered to be the most important group of insect pollinators (Potts et al. 2016).
+For example, the combined species diversity of the three weevil families containing brood-site pollinator lineages (ca. 350, 4400 and 51,000 species, for Belidae, Brentidae and Curculionidae, respectively; Marvaldi & Ferrer 2014; Oberprieler 2014a, 2014b) is at least twice as large as the diversity of bees (ca. 20,000 species; Zattara & Aizen 2021), which are usually considered to be the most important group of insect pollinators (Potts et al. 2016).
 As we detail in this review, multiple and diverse weevil lineages commonly visit flowers, and an ever-increasing number of them can be considered true pollinators.
 This broad reassessment of the potential role of weevils as pollinators is highly relevant for the understanding of ecosystem functioning (including for agroecosystems), especially in tropical regions where bees are much less diverse than weevils (Oberprieler et al. 2007; Orr et al. 2021; Freitas et al. 2022).

-The aim of this review is to provide a synthetic overview of all plant-weevil pollination mutualisms described to date.
+The aim of this review is to provide a synthetic overview of all plant-weevil brood-site pollination mutualisms described to date.
 We begin by aggregating available data about weevil flower visitors and detail the extent of plant and weevil lineages known to be engaged in such interactions.
-We further summarize known reciprocal adaptations or traits and evolutionary trends to highlight both common patterns and specificities within these relationships.
-Finally, we investigate possible reasons why weevils have been previously overlooked in the pollination literature, estimate the extent of potential undescribed relationships, and conclude with a road map for future research on plant-weevil pollination mutualisms.
+We further summarize known reciprocal adaptations or traits and evolutionary trends to highlight both common patterns and specificities within these interactions.
+Finally, we investigate possible reasons why weevils have been previously overlooked in the pollination literature, estimate the extent of potential undescribed interactions, and conclude with a road map for future research on plant-weevil pollination mutualisms.

 1. A wide spectrum of mutualistic interactions